WOVNio/WOVN.php/README.en.md

 require_once('/path/to/WOVN.php/src/wovn_interceptor.php');
 ```

-Or, users can use `.htaccess` to set it with `SetEnv`. in the following
+Or, users can use `.htaccess` to set as follows.
 ```
 SetEnv WOVN_CONFIG /path/to/wovn.ini
 ```